USAJOBS/openopps-help/what-is-new/index.md

 ### Department of State Internship Program changes
 * Removed “withdrawn students” information from the administrator view and the dashboard metrics.
 * Added a new feature to the interface so State administrators to move offices or posts to a different bureau.
-* Added the Bureau Internship Coordinator role to the community.CSV.
+* Added the Bureau Internship Coordinator role to the community CSV file.
 * Updated the student dashboard and added application status ‘pills’, so internship applicants can quickly see their application status.
   * The new dashboard will also allow students to view any emails that have been sent to them related to their application.
 * Created a new email to remind internship applicants to complete any unfinished applications.